vishvak-ravi/MixSortInference/mixsort_inference/README.md

 # Steps to run inference on MixSort with a single video (6/7/2024)
+## Environment set up
+1. Follow directions on MixSort repo for environment set up.
+Ensure you're using numpy>=1.2.* for MixSort inference to work.
+The vast majority of troubleshooting was straightforward versioning that didn't require too much detective work.
+It's still tricky, so hit me up if there's an issue you've been dealing with for a while.
 ## Data preprocessing
 Note: Feel free to ignore the creation of a
 0. Clip video optionally using ```clip.py``` util in ```mixsort_inference/utils/```